 Take your child to your GP immediately if you think they have pneumonia.

-Immediate action required: Call 999 or 112 or go to an emergency department (ED) if:
+Emergency action required: Call 999, 112 or go to your nearest emergency department (ED) if:

 - your child’s lips or tongue are blue

-The symptoms of pneumonia can come on quickly or gradually over a few days.
+Your child's symptoms may start suddenly or gradually over a few days.

 - shortness of breath or fast breathing